TykTechnologies/tyk-demo/deployments/cicd/README.md

-## CI/CD
+# CI/CD

 CI/CD is demonstrated using Jenkins and Tyk Sync.
 These provide an automated way of pushing API Definitions and Policies to different Tyk environments.

 - [Jenkins Dashboard](http://localhost:8070)

-### Setup
+## Setup

-This feature depends on the Tyk Environment 2 feature, so this must be deployed with this feature in order for it to work:
+This feature depends on the Tyk Environment 2 deployment, so the two must be deployed together.
+The `tyk2` parameter should be provided before the `cicd` parameter, as the the CI/CD deployment requires some information from the Tyk Environment 2 deployment:

 ```
-docker-compose \
-  -f docker-compose.yml \
-  -f tyk-2/docker-compose.yml \
-  -f cicd/docker-compose.yml up -d && \
-./bootstrap.sh && \
-tyk-2/bootstrap.sh && \
-cicd/bootstrap.sh
+./up.sh tyk2 cicd
 ```

-It's important that the `tyk-2/bootstrap.sh` is run before the `cicd/bootstrap.sh`.
-This is because the CI/CD feature needs to know the Dashboard API credentials of Tyk environment 2, so Tyk environment 2 needs to be bootstrapped first to generate the credentials.

-The `cicd/bootstrap.sh` script installs the necessary plugins, adds a job and imports environment credentials into Jenkins.
+The bootstrap process installs the necessary plugins, adds a job and imports environment credentials into Jenkins.
 This is everything you need to get started.

+It can take a while for the bootstrap process to complete.
+This is due to the necessary Jenkins APIs being unavailable until Jenkins has fully started.

-### Usage
+## Usage

 After the setup process is complete, the CI/CD functionality can be demonstrated as follows: